Tax holiday for startups to be extended by one more year

-New Delhi, Feb 1 (IANS) Union Finance Minister Nirmala Sitharaman on Monday proposed the extension of tax holiday for startups by one more year.
+New Delhi: Union Finance Minister Nirmala Sitharaman on Monday proposed the extension of tax holiday for startups by one more year.

 The move announced during the Budget presentation comes as India focuses on Aatmanirbhar Bharat mission aimed at making India a self-reliant nation.